cssgunc/tech-team-tutorial/README.md

 1. Once this pull request is approved, the changes in your branch will be merged into the master branch.

 ## Congrats, you're done!
+We hope you've learned something through this tutorial.
+It's okay if you still have a lot of questions.
+You'll be putting these skills to practice on the Tech Teams, and picking up new ones along the way!

 ## CS+SG Team
 - Austin Wang